WvanWoerden/siegel_asiacrypt_artifact/README.md

 ```
 sage plot_concrete.sage
 ```
-This generates the file `plots/concrete_packing.pdf` corresponding to Figure 3 in section 4 of the eprint version.
+This generates the file `plots/concrete_packing.pdf` corresponding to Figure 3 in section 4 of the eprint version (this figure is not available in the published version due to page limits).
 It is a plot of existence bounds for good packings in the genus of `I_k + 521I_k` for $k=8,16,24,32,40,48,56,64$.
 The data for this is available in the `data/` folder.

 # Patch for computing local densities at $p=2$